How To Tell If Your Blister Is Infected, And What To Do About It

 - If you have a fever or chills

 An unchecked blister infection can lead to serious health conditions.
 People have actually died or lost limbs due to infected blisters.
 President Coolidge's son Calvin Jr. died at 16 years of age in 1924 due to an infected blister on the top of his 3rd toe right foot from playing tennis with his brother.
 At this time, penicillin was yet to be discovered.
-In the modern day, blisters are often the starting point of an amputation in people with diabetes and peripheral neuropathy.
+But antibiotics are around today so there's no excuse for sitting on your hands while your infected blister gets worse and worse.
+In the modern day, many famous people, from models to sports stars, have felt the effects of blisters that get infected.
+And blisters are often the starting point of an amputation in people with diabetes and peripheral neuropathy.

 Here's what you need to know...

 Cellulitis: Cellulitis is a serious and painful skin infection that occurs when bacteria penetrate into deeper layers of the skin.
 It often requires hospitalisation and oral or intravenous antibiotics.